State Law Guide · Updated January 2026

 Do I get a GAP refund if I pay off my car early in California?

 Yes.
-Under California Civil Code 1794.41, you're entitled to a pro-rata refund of your unused GAP insurance when you pay off your loan early.
+Under California Civil Code 2982.12, you're entitled to a pro-rata refund of your unused GAP insurance when you pay off your loan early.
 California also prohibits cancellation fees, so you receive the full pro-rata amount.
+Refunds must be issued within 60 days.

 What if my California dealer won't refund my GAP?

-If a dealer willfully refuses to refund your GAP insurance, California law allows you to recover treble damages (3x the amount owed).
+If a dealer willfully refuses to refund your GAP insurance under Civil Code 2982.12, California law allows you to recover treble damages (3x the amount owed).
 File a formal demand letter first, then pursue in Small Claims Court.

 How is the pro-rata GAP refund calculated?